7-nt European Waterways AmaKristina

 Ship Length: 443 ft Total Staff: 51 Guest Capacity: 156

-Day 8, LYON.
-Disembark the ship and bid farewell to Lyon as you prepare for your flight home.
+Day 8, AVIGNON.
+Bid farewell to Avignon and prepare for your flight home.
 (B)